Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 They hesitate when:

-or when the plan does not match how the operation behaves
+The plan does not match how the operation behaves.

 This is not skepticism.
 It is a lack of clarity, and without clarity, plans cannot influence decisions.